GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     modulus, and Poisson's ratio; see **-C** to change these values).
     If just **-E** is given and **-F** is used it means no plate is given and we will return a purely viscous response with or without an asthenospheric layer.
-    Select a general linear viscoelastic response by supplying the initial and final elastic thickness; this response also requires **-M**.
+    Select a general linear viscoelastic response by supplying both an initial and final elastic thickness; this response also requires **-M**.

 .. _-G: